WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 **Authentication of a DID:** Similar to other authentication methods, DID Auth relies on a challenge-response cycle in which a _relying party_ authenticates the DID of an _identity owner_.
 During this cycle, an _identity owner_ demonstrates control of their authentication material that was generated and distributed during DID Record Creation through execution of the authentication proof mechanism.

-**Challenge:** The way an identity owner or their agent encounters an auth challenge will vary on the context.
-For example, they can come across a 'Sign in with DID-Auth' button or a QR code.
-Or, in the context of an API call, the relying party may respond to a request by asking for authentication (the HTTP `401 Unauthorized` response is a classic example, although DID Auth covers many use cases beyond HTTP).
+**Challenge:** The way an _identity owner_ or their agent encounters an authentication challenge, as well as the format of the challenge, will vary depending on the context.
+For example, they can come across a 'Sign in with DID Auth' button or a QR code on a website.
+Or, in the context of an API call, the _relying party_ may respond to a request by asking for authentication (the HTTP `401 Unauthorized` response is a classic example, although DID Auth covers many use cases beyond HTTP).

 Challenge principles:

  * The _relying party_ may or may not know the _identity owner_'s DID at the time the challenge is constructed, and therefore the _identity owner_'s DID may or may not be included in the challenge.
- * If the DID is known at the time of challenge construction, then the relying party may use the contents of the DID Document to select preferred authentication methods or service endpoints.
+ * If the DID is known at the time of challenge construction, then the _relying party_ may use the contents of the DID Document to select preferred authentication methods or service endpoints.
  * The challenge that is sent by the _relying party_ may or may not itself contain a proof of the _relying party_'s control of a DID.
  * The _relying party_ may or may not need additional transport-specific information about the _identity owner_ in order to be able to deliver the challenge (e.g. a DID Auth service endpoint).
 This additional protocol-specific information may be discoverable from the _identity owner's_ DID if it is known to the _relying party_.
-* The _relying party_ should include a *nonce*, to prevent replay attacks and to help link the challenge to a subsequent response.
+* The _relying party_ should include a nonce, to prevent replay attacks and to help link the challenge to a subsequent response.

 **Response:** Based on the challenge, the _identity owner_ then constructs a response that proves control of their DID.
 This often involves a cryptographic signature, but can include other proof mechanisms.
-(As mentioned earlier, the response may also contain some credentials or _identity owner_ attributes that the _relying party_ asked for in the challenge.)
+(As mentioned earlier, the response may also contain Verifiable Credentials that the _relying party_ asked for in the challenge.)
 After receiving the response, the _relying party_ resolves the _identity owner_'s DID, and verifies that the response is valid for a prior challenge (for example, verifying the response signature based on a `publicKey` object contained in the DID Document).

 Response principles:

  * The _identity owner_ may or may not need additional transport-specific information about the _relying party_ in order to be able to deliver the response (e.g. a callback URL).
 This additional protocol-specific information may be included in the challenge, or it may be discoverable from the _relying party_'s DID that is included in the challenge.
  * The _relying party_ must be able to internally link a response to a prior challenge.
 This can be done with a nonce or message identifier in the challenge that must also be included in the response.
 It can also be done by including the entire original challenge in the response.
  * Multiple devices, user agents, and other technical components may act on behalf of the _identity owner_ to receive and process the challenge.
 For example, an identity owner's DID Auth service endpoint may receive the challenge and relay it to the _identity owner_'s mobile app.
  * The _identity owner's_ component that sends the response may or may not be the same component as the one that received the challenge.
-E.g. the challenge may be received as HTTP POST by a **DID Auth service**, but the response may be sent as HTTP POST by a **mobile app** (see DID Auth Architecture 3).
+E.g. the challenge may be received as HTTP POST by a DID Auth service, but the response may be sent as HTTP POST by a mobile app (see **DID Auth Architecture 3**).
  * The _relying party's_ component that receives the response may or may not be the same component as the one that sent the challenge.
-E.g. the challenge may be sent as deep link by a **mobile web page**, but the response may be received as HTTP POST by a **web server** (see DID Auth Architecture 2).
+E.g. the challenge may be sent as deep link by a mobile web page, but the response may be received as HTTP POST by a web server (see **DID Auth Architecture 2**).

+**Generic DID Auth architecture:**

 ![DID Auth Diagram 0](./media/DID_Auth_Diagrams0.png)